kajal-iet/Big-Ideas-in-Small-Python-Codes/Games/_09_Cho_Han/README.md

 ## TODO List
-[ ] Animate the dice roll with Streamlit emoji frames or GIFs.
+[Done] Animate the dice roll with Streamlit emoji frames or GIFs.
 [ ] Add bamboo cup shake and slam sounds using the st.audio() feature.
 [ ] Use Japanese-style colors (gold, red, black) and kanji labels for “Cho” (丁) and “Han” (半).
 [ ] Limit guessing time — if you don’t respond quickly, the dealer automatically decides!